AY2526S1-CS2103T-T09-4/tp/docs/DeveloperGuide.md

 Manager of a small cafe

 **Value proposition**: BrewBook helps managers of small cafes to manage different stakeholders, including customers, suppliers and employees (full-time/part-time).
-It helps cafe managers coordinate with customers, suppliers, and staff by linking roles directly to contacts—so they don’t need to remember who does what.
+It helps cafe managers coordinate with customers, suppliers, and staff by linking roles directly to persons—so they don’t need to remember who does what.